The Best Coffee Crème Brûlée | 6 Ingredients

 - Whipped cream – add a dollop of whipped cream after the caramelized sugar has cooled a bit.

-- Nuts – try hazelnuts, pistachios, or toasted almonds.
+- Nuts – try a sprinkle of toasted hazelnuts, pistachios, or almonds.

 - Berries – top the crème brûlée with strawberries, blueberries, or raspberries.